Academic policies and procedures

 Unforeseen circumstances

 Please note!
 Credits attained from any exemptions you have been granted and from any interim tests you may have passed do not count towards calculating how many EC you have attained.
-A binding study advice only applies to the Bachelor's degree programme in question at Utrecht University.

 More information